-Guidance is key to not only optimising your exercise routine, but also prevent you from doing more harm than good.
+Guidance from a women’s health specialist is key to not only optimising your exercise routine, but also prevent you from doing more harm than good.

 So, what is the pelvic floor?

 The pelvic floor is part of a core group of muscles and is central to your body working as a finely tuned system.
 They have 5 main functions including;

 - Movement mechanics

 - Continence (bowel and bladder)

 - Support of the pelvic organs (uterus, bowel, bladder)